mcliff1/kaggle/README.md

     /data/
     /work/
 ```

-When creating or activating a runtime environment it is expected that the respective code project be pulled from the repository and the data folder have been synced from S3.
-When completing work in an environment the data folder should be appropriately synced to S3 with updates being pushed to their repos.
-The actual runtime environment could be in the local filesystem, or a docker container pointing to this ROOT folder.

-The purpose of the data bucket is to store larger data sets that may be expensive or time consuming to recreate on demand.
-The work area is not persisted and should be used for scripts as a semi-durable file store.

-### Local Machine Workflow

-### EC2 Workflow

 ### Local Server Docker Workflow
 In this flow docker is expected to be installed.
 If we are not modifying the persisted data sets we only need run steps 4-6